From left to right: Owen, Falcore, Chibi, O.E, Rainbow, and Rhim

 Ascended Meme: The rabbit logo started out as nothing more than a loading screen on the band's website, and was never intended to be anything other than an interesting thing to look at while the site loaded.
-Fans got other ideas, and started showing up to performances wearing bunny ears; eventually the band decided Sure, Why Not? and incorporated it into their album art.
+Fans got other ideas, and started showing up to performances wearing bunny ears; eventually the band decided it was iconic enough to incorporate into their album art.

 Common Knowledge: There are no videos for "Velvet" and "Make Believe".
 Some fans believe that there are, but the two videos thought to be "Velvet" and "Make Believe" are old demos of "Blue" and "Violet".

 Owen: When I first joined the band, they called me 'Waffles'...

 Everyone Went to School Together: Of the band's present line up, all but Falcore attended the same college in London, Ontario.
 Despite this, Chibi and Rainbow are apparently the only ones who knew each other before this period.